Growing smarter – sustainable mobility in East Africa

 - Tanzania:

-- The project reviewed plans for an extension of the Dar Rapid Transit (DART) BRT system and for walking and cycling improvements.
+- The project supported plans for an extension of the Dar Rapid Transit (DART) BRT system and for walking and cycling improvements.

-- DART, the Ministry of Lands, and municipal governments are developing localised transitoriented development (TOD) policies for Dar es Salaam with support from ITDP.
-The policies will include corridor-wide regulations to guide elements such as zoning, parking requirements, and building facades, as well as local area plans for two BRT stations.
+- DART, the Ministry of Lands, and municipal governments are developing localised transitoriented development (TOD) policies for Dar es Salaam with support from the project.
+The policies will include corridor-wide regulations to guide elements such as zoning, parking requirements, and building facades.

 - Uganda:

-- The Ministry of Works and Transport, Kampala Capital City Authority, and development partners are developing a roadmap for BRT implementation in Kampala with technical assistance from ITDP.
-ITDP is also supporting the Uganda National Roads Authority (UNRA) in preparing infrastructure designs for the planned BRT corridors
+- The Ministry of Works and Transport, Kampala Capital City Authority, and development partners are developing a roadmap for BRT implementation in Kampala with technical assistance from the project.
+The project is also supporting the preparation of infrastructure designs for the planned BRT corridors.

 Latest Update: